16parmindersingh/Data-Analytics-Portfolio/Vrinda-Store-Sales-Analysis/README.md

 ---

 ## What I Did in This Project
-This project follows a structured approach to sales data analysis, focusing on exploration, visualization, and reporting.
+This project follows a structured approach to sales data analysis, focusing on exploration, visualization, and MIS reporting.
 Here’s a detailed breakdown of the steps:

 ### 1. Data Loading and Exploration
 - Imported the raw sales data into Excel and explored it using filters and pivot tables to understand the structure and key metrics.